 3. Southwest District Health: Adams, Canyon, Gem, Owyhee, Payette, and Washington Counties

-4. Central District Health Department: Ada, Boise, Elmore, and Valley Counties
+4. Central District Health: Ada, Boise, Elmore, and Valley Counties

 5. South Central Public Health: Blaine, Camas, Cassia, Gooding, Jerome, Lincoln, Minidoka, and Twin Falls Counties